 Our customers’ confidence in the security of our solutions is paramount.
 We use industry-standard security protocols and best practices, keep our users well informed and quickly respond to security issues on the rare occasion that they arise.
 Tableau maintains a comprehensive set of IT controls which are regularly audited by independent firms to ensure we are meeting our compliance obligations.
-Tableau is in compliance with Sarbanes-Oxley and has worked with a certified public accounting firm to perform an in-depth audit of the control objectives and activities for Tableau Online.
+Tableau is in compliance with Sarbanes-Oxley and has worked with a certified public accounting firm to perform an in-depth audit of the control objectives and activities for Tableau Cloud.

 Tableau Server disaster recovery

 A well-defined disaster recovery plan with regular testing will prepare you and your enterprise to act quickly and precisely during a disaster so there is minimal impact to your business.
 Any event such as hardware failure, software failure, natural calamity, human error or infrastructure failure that causes disruption to business continuity can be considered a disaster.

 This white paper outlines how Tableau’s built-in backup and recovery technologies can be used to meet your DR needs.

 Please note: This paper assumes you are running Tableau Server version 2018.2 or more recent, with Tableau Services Manager.

 Discover more tools to help deploy, support and scale Tableau analytics across your organisation.